Melanoma risks and causes

 Scientists think that around 1 in 10 cases of melanoma (10%) may be linked to inherited faulty genes.
 A gene called CDKN2A is known to cause FAMMM.
 You can read more about this in our section about inherited genes.
 Cancer Research UK researchers are working on finding out more about this gene, and others.
 For the small number of families who carry these genes, sun protection is even more important.

-Studies have shown up to a 7 times increased risk of melanoma for people with Parkinson's disease.
+Some studies have shown an increased risk of melanoma for people with Parkinson's disease.
 More research is needed to understand why this is.

 In 2013, researchers carried out a meta-analysis looking at inflammatory bowel disease (crohns disease and ulcerative colitis) and melanoma risk.
 This means they combined the information from all of the studies and looked at the results together.
 They found that people with inflammatory bowel disease have an increased risk of melanoma.
 Treatment for these bowel conditions may include immunosuppressant drugs which we know can increase the risk of some cancers.
 But there was an increase in melanoma risk even when people had not taken these drugs.